installation with npm npm install --save auth0-lock # installation with yarn yarn add auth0-lock

 When implementing embedded login, Lock v11 will use cross-origin calls inside hidden iframes to perform authentication.
 To make sure this can be done securely, Auth0 needs to know the domains where you will be hosting your applications.

 Add the domain to the Allowed Web Origins field.
-You can find this field in the Client Settings area of your Dashboard.
+You can find this field in the Application Settings area of your Dashboard.

 Change calls to getProfile()

-getProfile() function was reimplemented in Auth0.js v9.
+getProfile() function was reimplemented in Lock 11.
 The previous implementation received an ID Token as a parameter and returned the user profile.

-The new implementation requires an Access Token parameter.
+The new implementation requires an Access Token parameter instead.

 Behavioral Changes in Lock v11

-Lock 11 will never show the Last time you logged in with window when using the Authorization Code Flow (i.e. specifying
+Lock 11 will never show the Last time you logged in with window when using the Authorization Code Flow (that is, when specifying

 response_type='code').
 It will always prompt for credentials.